 Pida Patty.
 We first discovered macarons from Pida Patty at Bangkok Thai restaurant, where they provided a perfect after-dinner treat.
 They can be custom-ordered and come in unique flavors like Thai Tea, red bean, taro and fruity pebbles, and the macarons are both gorgeous and delicious!
 We ordered a box for Napa’s birthday and had them brought to our table after a delicious feast at Bangkok – talk about a happy ending.
 Yum!

 So, those are our favorite three – who knew that Asian macarons were so much better than French ones?!
 You might be shocked to not see Pistacia Vera on this list, since I feel like they pretty much pioneered macarons in central Ohio.
 Well, I do still like Pistacia Vera’s macarons and believe me, you will too if you try them – but I have simply fallen head over heels in love with the three bakeries mentioned above.

 Have you tried macarons, and do you love them as much as I do?
 I’d love to hear about your favorite macaron flavors – and bakers – in the comments below or over on Facebook.
+If you’re still a diehard cupcake fan, this list from Columbus Navigator will hit your sweet spot.
 Also, for the record, I didn’t realize until after I wrote and published this that it’s a totally overused cliche to say that something is the new cupcake.
 Ooops!